David Porter (Australian judge): Education and legal career

 Porter graduated from UTAS in 1975 and was admitted to practice in Tasmania in 1978.
 His early years in practice were spent employed in private practice in a Launceston, becoming a partner in a firm in 1983.
 He was made managing partner of that firm in 1989.
 Porter was made Queens Counsel in 1995 after going to the Independent Bar in 1992.
 He appeared in all courts in Tasmania including the Federal and Family Courts, in the Supreme Court and Court of Appeal of Victoria, the Supreme Court of NSW and in the High Court.
 At the time of his appointment he was practising as a barrister from chambers in Hobart, and was the editor of the Tasmanian Reports (from 1994) and the chair of the Tasmanian Medical Complaints Tribunal (from 2000).

 Both as a solicitor advocate and a barrister, Porter was involved in many high profile and contentious cases.
 Of note among these is his appearance in 1991 for the then Leader of the Opposition in the Royal Commission into the Attempted Bribery of an MP.
 Porter's client was Premier of Tasmania at the time of the events, and was a person of primary interest.
 Porter also appeared for the family of the deceased at a lengthy inquest in 1992, and subsequent Supreme Court proceedings, in relation to a highly publicised police shooting.
 In the years leading up to his appointment as a judge, Porter had extended his practice to Victoria.
 One matter in which he was briefed was a test case brought against a State orphanage and the State of Victoria.
 The case involved historic allegations of sexual and physical abuse, and Porter appeared for the orphanage.
 The claims were ultimately settled at mediation in which he was involved.

 Porter was very active in various professional bodies.
 He was President of the Tasmanian Bar Association from 1987 to 1989 (an association later replaced by the Litigation Committee of the Law Society) and President of the Law Society of Tasmania in 1992.
 In 1995 he was invited by the then President of the Australian Bar Association to represent the Tasmanian Independent Bar (now the Tasmanian Bar Association Inc) on the ABA.
 He did so from 1995 to 2002.
-He was President of the Australian Bar Association in 2000, and served as Treasurer until 2002.
+He was President of the Australian Bar Association in 2000, the first Tasmanian to hold that position, and served as Treasurer until 2002.
 He also has a long history of involvement with legal education.
 In particular, he was the Director of the Tasmanian Legal Practice Course from 1996 to 1999, having been acting director in 1994 and deputy director in 1994 and 1995.
 He was a member of the Board of Legal Education from 1993 to 1996, being Chair of that Board from 2008 to 2021, and also a member of the national Legal Admissions Consultative Committee from 2008 to 2021.